 Best TV under $1,000

-The best TV you can buy under 1000$ today is the Samsung UN49MU8000 4k LED TV.
+The best TV under $1000 we've tested is the Samsung UN49MU8000 4k LED TV.
 It has deep and even blacks essential to great picture quality, but it also has very little motion blur and input lag, making it a great choice for gamers.

 Best Value for Size under $1,000